-g) The Town Administrator will act as the chief procurement officer, both under the provisions of Chapter 30B of the General Laws, if applicable, and otherwise, being responsible for the purchasing of all contracted services, supplies, materials, and equipment for the town including the bidding and awarding of all contracts under the provisions of

-Chapter 30B and all other contracts over \$10,000 in value, except for those powers and duties that he or she delegates as chief procurement officer to the school department or otherwise as provided in chapter 30B, §19, or under this by-law provision.
+g) The Town Administrator will act as the chief procurement officer, both under the provisions of Chapter 30B of the General Laws, if applicable, and otherwise, being responsible for the purchasing of all contracted services, supplies, materials, and equipment for the town including the bidding and awarding of all contracts under the provisions of Chapter 30B and all other contracts over \$10,000 in value, except for those powers and duties that he or she delegates as chief procurement officer to the school department or otherwise as provided in chapter 30B, §19, or under this by-law provision.
 The Town Administrator shall give prior approval and execute all such contracts on behalf of the Town, except school department contracts and as otherwise provided by law.

-- h) The Town Administrator, or the Town Administrator's designee, shall serve as the Information Technology Manager for all Town departments, except the Schools and Library, with responsibility and authority to ensure information technology connectivity between Town departments, promote information technology efficiency, and improve overall workflow; - i) Other duties as the Select Board shall determine.
+- h) The Town Administrator, shall appoint an Information Technology Manager for all Town departments, except the Schools and Library, with responsibility and authority to ensure information technology connectivity between Town departments, promote information technology efficiency, and improve overall workflow; - i) Other duties as the Select Board shall determine.